javisantana/javisantana.com/_micro/2019-06-30-joinable-api.md

 nearly impossible to move to a different one.
 I think the software world is like that no matter the software you use: once your software is running on production changing it is a really expensive and painful task.

-But we at least we had data exporting tools so you could more or less get your data and import to another system.
-Today that's not totally true.
-Try to get all "your data" from your google analytics account.
+Before the explosion of SaaS providers we had data exporting tools so you could more or less get your data in a standard format and import to another system.
+Today that's not totally true: try to get all "your data" from your google analytics account.
 Don't worry, those providers have tools that can access your data easily.

 ### Hundred of services